 Have you ever been to a Bonefish Grill and had their Bang Bang Shrimp?
-Bang bang shrimp is one of my favorite appetizers of all time.
-This copycat recipe comes really close to the original.
+This is one of my favorite appetizers of all time and this copycat recipe comes really close to the original.

 Copycat Bang Bang Shrimp Recipe